How to Get Rid of Chiggers

 How to get rid of chiggers in your backyard

 Chiggers like more dense and humid vegetations, so if you have areas of overgrown shrubs or twig piles with weeds here’s your motivation to put on some garden gloves and get to work.
 “Homeowners should remove brush and thickets, and be sure to keep the lawn mowed, as these tactics will help reduce chigger populations,” says Fredericks.
 When you keep your grass short and garden plants trimmed it raises soil temperatures and lowers the humidity—a combination chiggers don’t fancy.
-You might want to get rid of these shrubs, especially if they are overgrown.

 Lawn treatment for chiggers